realworldocaml/book/book/platform/README.md

 features of dune is that it is forwards-compatible with older metadata.
-By defining the version of the dune language that you are currently using, _future_ versions of dune will do their best to emulate the current behaviour until you chose to upgrade your project.
+By defining the version of the dune language that you are currently using, _future_ versions of dune will do their best to emulate the current behavior until you choose to upgrade your project.

 The rest of the `dune-project` file defines other useful project metadata: